 Tips

-- No food processor? – Just grate the apples, finely chop the raisins and walnuts, and mix everything in a bowl.
+- No food processor?
+No problem!
+Just grate the apples, finely chop the raisins and walnuts, and mix everything in a bowl.
+It might take a little longer, but your homemade snack bars will still come out beautifully.

-- Use a square tin or loaf tin – A 20cm tin works well for 6–7 bars at around 2cm height, as recommended.
+- Use a square or loaf tin: A 20cm baking tin is perfect for these apple oat bars.
+It gives you 6–7 evenly sized bars at the ideal 2cm height.

 Swaps